 - (1) Full-time students enrolled in the BPE/BEd program are promoted from year to year in the program based on the following guidelines: - a.
-Promotion from Year 1 to Year 2: Students must have successfully completed a minimum of ★33 applicable to the combined program. - Promotion from Year 2 to Year 3: Students must have successfully completed a minimum of ★66 applicable to the combined program. - Promotion from Year 3 to Year 4: Students will be promoted to Year 4 in the Faculty of Education if a minimum AGPA of 2.0 has been achieved and a minimum of ★99 applicable to the BPE/BEd program has been successfully completed.
-Students in Year 3 must submit a Readmission/On-Campus Transfer application form to the Undergraduate Programs Office in the Faculty of Physical Education and Recreation.
-Note: Students in Year 3 who have completed less than ★99 toward the BPE/BEd program, but who have an AGPA of at least 2.0, may select one of the following program alternatives: - Remain in Year 3 of the BPE/BEd program in the Faculty of Physical Education and Recreation for one additional year, or - Apply to enter the BPE degree program and complete a modified Individualized Concentration.
+Promotion from Year 1 to Year 2: Students must have successfully completed a minimum of ★33 applicable to the combined program. - Promotion from Year 2 to Year 3: Students must have successfully completed a minimum of ★66 applicable to the combined program. - c.
+Promotion from Year 3 to Year 4: All qualified Year 3 BPE/BEd students will be promoted to Year 4 in the Faculty of Education provided that - i) a minimum AGPA of 2.0 has been achieved and - i) a minimum of ★90 applicable to the BPE/BEd program has been successfully completed.

+Note: Students in Year 3 who have completed less than ★90 toward the BPE/BEd program, but who have an AGPA of at least 2.0, may select one of two alternatives:

+- remain in Year 3 of the BPE/BEd program in the Faculty of Physical Education and Recreation for one additional year, or - (2) apply to enter the BPE degree program and complete a modified Individualized Concentration.